abhilipsasahoo03/Medieval-Plague-Mask-Filter/README.md

 **Testing:**

-To view and test the filter locally, open the filter on SparkAR Studio on your computer and connect the device on which you are testing with a USB cable.
+To view and test the filter locally on SparkAR Player, open the filter on SparkAR Studio on your computer and connect the device on which you are testing with a USB cable.

 Otherwise, test the filter via Instagram.